Jon Berti Player Props: Marlins vs. Rangers

 Jon Berti At The Plate

-- Berti is batting .294 with 13 doubles, two triples, two home runs and 17 walks.
+- Berti is hitting .293 with 13 doubles, two triples, three home runs and 17 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.